By Ariel Cohen, Ph.D.

 Most OPEC member countries and other oil producers have high levels of government economic regulation and corruption, as documented in the Index of Economic Freedom, published by The Heritage Foundation and The Wall Street Journal.
 Thus consumers are effectively paying two premiums on oil: one for security and one for its suppliers’ economic inefficiency and monopolistic behavior.

-Several times, OPEC’s supply-fixing strategy has brought devastation to the U.S. and global economies:
+Several times, OPEC’s supply-fixing strategy has brought devastation to the

 - The 1973-74 Arab oil embargo resulted in a worldwide economic recession, lasting from 1974 to 1980.